-Despite the predominant pattern in our study of upslope shifts with range contractions at the lagging edge of high elevation species, nearly one-third of shifts overall were downslope, one-fourth of species did not shift anywhere, and patterns within species varied across regions.
-Tingley et al. (2012) found a similar result in California birds where only 51% of observed range limit shifts over the last 100 years were upslope.
-Heterogeneous range shifts have been demonstrated in a range of taxa (Chen et al. 2011), indicating that species’ responses were influenced by local factors and were context dependent.
-The vast majority of sites in our study, especially at middle to high elevations, were located in protected reserves with limited impacts of large-scale land conversion, although impacts such as grazing policy, fire regimes and forestry extraction may have significant effects outside the scope of this study (REFS, Myers et al. 2000).
-Low elevation species were most likely to experience impacts from habitat conversion at their lower limits (Bravo et al, 2008; Forister, et al, 2010); however, we detected few contractions at their lower limits and shifts were significantly more common at their upper limits.
-The more heterogeneous responses of low elevation species perhaps reflected stronger biotic influences (Brown et al. 1996, Rapacciuolo et al. In Review), such as species competition (Rubidge et al. 2011), habitat conversion and seral dynamics (Rowe et al. 2009), and the spread of invasive species (Rowe et al. 2011).
-A detailed analysis of vegetation change coupled with the mammal data from the Yosemite region (Moritz et al, 2008) found that low elevation species were more likely than high elevation species to track habitat and expand their ranges (Santos et al In Prep).Consistent with their study, we observed far more contractions than expansions in high elevation species and as many expansions as contractions in low elevation species.
+Despite the predominant pattern in our study of upslope shifts with range contractions at the lagging edge of high elevation species, nearly one-third of shifts overall were downslope, one-fourth of species did not shift elevational range, and shifts by species varied greatly across regions.
+Tingley et al. (2012) found similar results for California birds, where only 51% of observed range limit shifts over the last century were upslope.
+Heterogeneous range shifts have been demonstrated in a range of taxa (Chen et al. 2011), suggesting that species’ responses were influenced by local factors and were context dependent.
+The vast majority of sites in our study, especially at middle to high elevations, were located in protected reserves with limited impacts of land conversion, although grazing policy, fire regimes and forestry practices may have changed (REFS, Myers et al. 2000).
+Low elevation species should have been more likely to experience impacts from habitat conversion at their lower limits (Bravo et al. 2008, Forister et al. 2010).
+However, we detected few contractions at lower limits of low elevation mammals, and shifts were significantly more common at their upper limits.
+Greater heterogeneity in responses of low elevation species may reflect stronger biotic influences (Brown et al. 1996, Rapacciuolo et al. in review), such as interspecific competition (Rubidge et al. 2011), seral dynamics of habitats (Rowe et al. 2009), and the spread of invasive species (Rowe et al. 2011).
+A detailed analysis of historic vegetation change coupled with mammal data from the Yosemite region found that low elevation species were more likely than high elevation species to track habitat and expand their ranges (Santos et al.. unpublished results).

-Our results also suggested that localized climate predictions, in this case minimum temperature, may help explain variability in the direction of species responses, highlighting the dynamic nature of species-specific responses to localized climate change.
-Across the same regions, nearest neighbor analyses of bird species found strong support for range-limit shifts, often downwards, associated with site-specific changes in precipitation or temperature (Tingley et al., 2012).
-Tracking climatic changes in water balance, plant species across montane California also shifted downward over the last century (Crimmins et al, 2011).
-For small mammals, however, precipitation was a poor predictor of the direction of shifts whereas minimum temperature performed as well or better than an overall warming model of upslope movement, suggesting that some downslope movements may actually track local changes in temperature.
+Our results also suggested that localized climate predictions, particularly change in minimum temperature, can explain variability in the direction of species responses, highlighting the dynamic nature of species-specific responses to localized climate change.
+Across the same regions, nearest neighbor analyses of bird species found strong support for range-limit shifts, often downwards, associated with site-specific changes in precipitation or temperature (Tingley et al. 2012).
+Tracking climatic changes in water balance, plant species across montane California also shifted downward over the last century (Crimmins et al. 2011).
+For small mammals, however, precipitation was a poor predictor of the direction of shifts.

-Rising minimum temperatures will have substantial impacts on winter snowpack and the proportion of winter precipitation falling as snow, particularly at mid-elevations where we observed the most elevation shifts (Johnson, 1998; Moser et al., 2009).
-Snowpack serves an important insulating role for small mammals and increases in snowmelt may increase exposure (Vaughn, et al, 2000; Rubidge, et al, 2010; Morelli, et al, 2012).
-Snowpack in the Sierra Nevada is especially sensitive to slight changes in minimum temperatures as over half of the snow falls at temperatures close to freezing (Bales et al. 2006).
-Increased minimum temperatures may also increase competition from lower elevation species through community reorganization (Stralberg et al. 2009, Tingley and Beissinger 2013), range expansions of generalist species (Wilson et al. 2007, Davey et al. 2013) and or shifts in vegetation (Rowe et al. 2009).
+Rising minimum temperatures will have substantial impacts on winter snowpack and the proportion of winter precipitation falling as snow, particularly at mid-elevations where we observed the most consistent upwards range contractions (Johnson 1998, Moser et al. 2009).
+Snowpack serves an important insulating role for small mammals and increases in snowmelt may increase exposure (Vaughn et al. 2000, Rubidge et al. 2010, Morelli et al. 2012).
+Snowpack in the Sierra Nevada is especially sensitive to slight changes in minimum temperatures because over 50% of the snow falls at temperatures close to freezing (Bales et al. 2006).
+Increased minimum temperatures may also increase competition from lower elevation species through community reorganization (Stralberg et al. 2009, Tingley and Beissinger 2013), range expansions of generalist species (Wilson et al. 2007, Davey et al. 2013), and/or shifts in vegetation (Rowe et al. 2009).